-To analyze a user's data using Advanced eDiscovery, the user (the custodian of the data) must be assigned an Office 365 E5 or Microsoft 365 E5 license.
-Alternatively, users with an Office 365 E1 or a Office 365 or Microsoft 365 E3 license can be assigned an Microsoft 365 E5 Compliance or Microsoft 365 eDiscovery and Audit add-on license.
-Administrators, compliance officers, or legal personnel who are assigned to cases as members and use Advanced eDiscovery to collect, view, and analyze data don't need an E5 license.
-For more information about Advanced eDiscovery licensing, see Get started with Advanced eDiscovery.
+To analyze a user's data using eDiscovery (Premium), the user (the custodian of the data) must be assigned an Office 365 E5 or Microsoft 365 E5 license.
+Alternatively, users with an Office 365 E1 or a Office 365 or Microsoft 365 E3 license can be assigned a Microsoft 365 E5 Compliance or Microsoft 365 eDiscovery and Audit add-on license.
+Administrators, compliance officers, or legal personnel who are assigned to cases as members and use eDiscovery (Premium) to collect, view, and analyze data don't need an E5 license.
+For more information about eDiscovery (Premium) licensing, see Subscriptions and licensing in eDiscovery (Premium).

-You have to be a member of the Organization Management role group or be assigned the Role Management role to assign eDiscovery permissions in the Security & Compliance Center.
+You have to be a member of the Organization Management role group or be assigned the Role Management role to assign eDiscovery permissions in the compliance portal.

 On the eDiscovery Manager flyout page, do one of the following based on the eDiscovery permissions that you want to assign.

 To make a user an eDiscovery Manager: Next to eDiscovery Manager, select Edit.
-In the Choose eDiscovery Manager section, select the Choose eDiscovery Manager hyperlink, and then select Add.
+On the Choose eDiscovery Manager wizard page, click Add.
 Select the user (or users) you want to add as an eDiscovery manager, and then select Add.
 When you're finished adding users, select Done.
-Then, on the Editing Choose eDiscovery Manager flyout page, select Save to save the changes to the eDiscovery Manager membership.
+Then, on the Editing Choose eDiscovery Manager wizard page, select Save to save the changes to the eDiscovery Manager membership.

-To make a user an eDiscovery Administrator: Next to eDiscovery Manager, select Edit.
-In the Choose eDiscovery Administrator section, Under eDiscovery Administrators, select Choose eDiscovery Administrator, select Edit, and then select Add.
+To make a user an eDiscovery Administrator: Next to eDiscovery Administrator, select Edit.
+On the Choose eDiscovery Administrator page, click Add.
 Select the user (or users) you want to add as an eDiscovery Administrator, and then Add.
 When you're finished adding users, select Done.
-Then, on the Editing Choose eDiscovery Administrator flyout page, select Save to save the changes to the eDiscovery Administrator membership.
+Then, on the Editing Choose eDiscovery Administrator wizard page, select Save to save the changes to the eDiscovery Administrator membership.

 You can also use the Add-eDiscoveryCaseAdmin cmdlet to make a user an eDiscovery Administrator.
 However, the user must be assigned the Case Management role before you can use this cmdlet to make them an eDiscovery Administrator.
 For more information, see Add-eDiscoveryCaseAdmin.

-On the Permissions page in the Security & Compliance Center, you can also assign users eDiscovery-related permissions by adding them to the Compliance Administrator, Organization Management, and Reviewer role groups.
+On the Permissions page in the compliance portal, you can also assign users eDiscovery-related permissions by adding them to the Compliance Administrator, Organization Management, and Reviewer role groups.
 For a description of the eDiscovery-related RBAC roles assigned to each of these role groups, see RBAC roles related to eDiscovery.

 RBAC roles related to eDiscovery

-The following table lists the eDiscovery-related RBAC roles in the Security & Compliance Center, and indicates the built-in role groups that each role is assigned to by default.
+The following table lists the eDiscovery-related RBAC roles in the compliance portal, and indicates the built-in role groups that each role is assigned to by default.

 |Role||Compliance Administrator||eDiscovery Manager & Administrator||Organization Management||Reviewer|